-Instead, it encourages other privacy-invasive tracking techniques like fingerprinting on which users do not have control.
+Instead, it encourages other privacy-invasive tracking techniques like fingerprinting over which users do not have control.

-Not only that but also blocking cookies will cut down publisher funding that primarily comes through advertising.
+Not only that but blocking cookies will cut down publisher funding from advertising.

 In other words, it is a new way of tracking consumers with similar browsing habits for interest-based advertising.
 Through FloC, advertising will be more relevant to people, but at the same time, it will keep individual user information hidden from the advertisers.

-Moreover, that information will be stored only on consumers’ devices to ensure their privacy in every manner.
+Moreover, that information will be stored only on consumers’ devices to ensure privacy.

 The FLoC or Federated Learning of Cohorts clusters individuals with similar browsing patterns into large groups or cohorts and assigns unique cohort IDs.

-Unlike in third-party cookies that reveal information about each individual, in the FLoC model, the only information revealed to third parties is this cohort ID.
+Unlike third-party cookies that reveal information about each individual, in the FLoC model, the only report revealed to third parties is this cohort ID.

 FLoC uses the machine learning approach of federated learning to develop the cohorts.
-This algorithm depends on the URLs of the navigated websites, those website content, and many more that store on the users’ web browser.
+This algorithm depends on the URLs of the navigated websites, those website content, and many more stored on the users’ web browsers.

+A cohort contains thousands of users, and the algorithm updates the cohorts weekly.
 As you browse through the web, the browser updates your cohort.
-A cohort contains thousands of users, and the algorithm updates the cohorts weekly.
-Then websites can retrieve the ID of the cohort using an API and decide what advertisements they should show to the cohort.
+Then websites can retrieve the cohort ID using an API and decide what advertisements they should show to the cohort.

 For example, let’s take five users A, B, C, D, and E. The following shows two different Cohort assignments of these users based on their interests and the pages they visited.
 For interest-based advertisements, the second cohort assignment (3 and 4) is the most likely to be produced.